-Notice is hereby given that a Joint Annual Meeting of Stockholders (the "Meeting") of AGHIF, ANMIF and ACMIF, each of which is a Maryland corporation (each, a "Fund" and collectively, the "Funds"), will be held at the offices of the Funds, 1345 Avenue of the Americas, 41st Floor, New York, New York 10105, on March 31, 2016 at 1:00 p.m., Eastern Time, for the following purposes, each of which is more fully described in the accompanying Proxy Statement dated February 22, 2016:
+Notice is hereby given that a Joint Annual Meeting of Stockholders (the "Meeting") of AGHIF, ANMIF and ACMIF, each of which is a Maryland corporation (each, a "Fund" and collectively, the "Funds"), will be held at the offices of the Funds, 1345 Avenue of the Americas, 41st Floor, New York, New York 10105, on March 28, 2018 at 3:00 p.m., Eastern Time, for the following purposes, each of which is more fully described in the accompanying Proxy Statement dated February 21, 2018:

-- 1. To elect three Class One Directors of each Fund, each such Director to hold office for a term of three years and until his or her successor is duly elected and qualifies; and - 2.
+- 1. To elect Class Three Directors of each Fund, each such Director to hold office for a term of three years and until his or her successor is duly elected and qualifies; - 2.
+To elect a Preferred Director of ANMIF and ACMIF for a term of two years and until her successor is duly elected and qualifies; and - 3.
 To transact such other business as may properly come before the Meeting or any postponement or adjournment thereof.

-Any stockholder of record of AGHIF, ANMIF or ACMIF at the close of business on February 16, 2016 is entitled to notice of, and to vote at, the Meeting or any postponement or adjournment thereof.
+Any stockholder of record of AGHIF, ANMIF or ACMIF at the close of business on February 20, 2018 is entitled to notice of, and to vote at, the Meeting or any postponement or adjournment thereof.
 The enclosed proxy is being solicited on behalf of the Board of Directors of each Fund.

-By Order of the Boards of Directors,

-Emilie D. Wrapp Secretary
+By Order of the Boards of Directors, Emilie D. Wrapp Secretary

-New York, New York February 22, 2016
+New York, New York February 21, 2018